Chart Color Schemes

 Employment conditions in Chermside West demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-However, manufacturing has limited presence in the area with only 4.0% of residents employed in this sector compared to the regional average of 6.4%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 10.7% while labour force increased by 10.8%, causing a slight rise in unemployment rate by 0.1 percentage points.
-In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01% with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally, but growth rates vary significantly between industry sectors.
-Applying these projections to Chermside West's employment mix suggests local employment should increase by approximately 7.0% over five years and 14.5% over ten years.
+Conversely, manufacturing is under-represented with only 4.0% of Chermside West's workforce compared to Greater Brisbane's 6.4%.
+The area appears to offer limited local employment opportunities based on Census data comparison between working population and resident population.
+Over the year ending September 2025, employment increased by 10.6%, while labour force grew by 10.8%, leading to a slight rise in unemployment rate (AreaSearch).
+In contrast, Greater Brisbane saw employment grow by 3.8% with a fall in unemployment rate of 0.5%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Chermside West's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment